Republic P-47 Thunderbolt: Aerial warfare

 The P-47's initial success in combat was primarily due to tactics, using rolls (the P-47 had an excellent roll rate) and energy-saving dive and zoom climbs from high altitude to outmaneuver German fighters.
 Both the Bf 109 and Fw 190 could, like the Spitfire, out-turn and out-climb the early model P-47s at low to medium altitudes, since these early P-47s had mediocre climb performance due to the lack of paddle-blade propellers.
 The arrival of the new Curtiss paddle-blade propeller in early 1944 significantly increased climb rate at lower altitudes and came as a surprise to German pilots, who had resorted to steep climbs to evade pursuit by the P-47.
 Some P-47 pilots claimed to have broken the sound barrier in steep dives, but later research revealed that because of the pressure buildup inside the pitot tube at high speeds, airspeed readings became unpredictably exaggerated.
-As P-47s were able to out-dive enemy fighter planes attempting to escape by such a maneuver, German pilots gradually learned to avoid diving away from a P-47.
+As P-47s were able to out-dive enemy fighter planes, German pilots gradually learned to avoid diving away.
 Kurt Bühligen, a high-scoring German fighter ace with 112 victories, recalled:

 The P-47 was very heavy, too heavy for some maneuvers.
 We would see it coming from behind, and pull up fast, and the P-47 couldn't follow and we came around and got on its tail in this way.

 Other positive attributes included the P-47's ruggedness; its radial piston engine had a high tolerance for damage compared to liquid-cooled engines, while its large size meant it could sustain a large amount of damage and still be able to get its pilot back to base.
 With eight .50 in (12.7 mm) machine guns, the P-47 carried more firepower than other single-engined American fighters.
 P-47 pilots claimed 20 Luftwaffe Messerschmitt Me 262 jet fighters and four Arado Ar 234 jet bombers in aerial combat.

-In the Pacific, Colonel Neel E. Kearby of the Fifth Air Force claimed 22 Japanese aircraft and was awarded the Medal of Honor for an action in which he downed six enemy fighters on a single mission.
-He was shot down and killed over Wewak in March 1944.